kitschpatrol/Brain/README.md

 ###COLOPHON
 Created by Eric Mika at NYU ITP in the spring of 2010.
+Updated for Arduino 1.0 in 2013.
+Revised and cleaned up in 2014.

 My thanks to Tom Igoe for his assistance during development.
-Thanks also to my collaborators Sofy Yuditskaya and Arturo Vidich.
+Thanks also to my collaborators Sofy Yuditskaya )and Arturo Vidich...
+E>

+Thanks to [Eero af Heurlin](https://github.com/rambo) for making some considered changes in his fork.

 ###LICENSE
-Copyright Eric Mika, 2010-2013
+Copyright Eric Mika, 2010-2014
 Licensed under the GNU Lesser General Public License.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.